The Root Chakra

 Description and Archetypes

 With the root chakra Spirit is born into Matter.
 This is the densest level of energy, where we access the ascending Kundalini energy.
-Out of this raw earthy energy the whole creation is born, galaxies, our planet and all children in their primal scream of life.
+Out of this raw, earthy energy, the whole creation is born, galaxies, our planet and all children in their primal scream of life.
 The dance of life and death is starting.

 The root chakra represents our relationship with the material reality, with the physical world, with nature, the body, material wealth and the building of solid structures.
 It is here that we feel our belonging, our rootedness and stability, our sense of safety.

 The Earth Feminine and the Earth Masculine live as archetypes in the underworld of our psyche.
 The nature of their power is raw and wild, like the kundalini energy rising up from the molten lava of the earth core.
 Their power is creative, instinctual, magical and primitive, but can also be aggressive and destructive.
-Historically it has been misused for domination, manipulation and control, creating a lot wounding and causing root chakra energy to be feared, disowned or abused.
+Historically, it has been misused for domination, manipulation and control, creating a lot of wounding and causing root chakra energy to be feared, disowned or abused.

 Emotions, Core beliefs and Issues